Fort Vasai: 17th Century

-Their colonization efforts gradually divided the lands into estates or fiefs, which were granted as rewards to deserving individuals or to religious orders on a system known as aforamento whereby the grantees were bound to furnish military aid to the king of Portugal or where military service was not deemed necessary, to pay a certain rent.
-Portuguese administration saw frequent transfers of officers, and the practice of allowing the great nobles to remain at court and administer their provinces.
+Their colonization efforts gradually divided the lands into estates or fiefs, which were granted as rewards to deserving individuals or to religious orders on a system known as foramen to whereby the grantees were bound to furnish military aid to the king of Portugal or where military service was not deemed necessary, to pay a certain rent.
+Portuguese administration saw frequent transfers of officers and the practice of allowing the great nobles to remain at court and administer their provinces.

 The Portuguese trade monopoly with Europe could henceforth last only so long as no European rival came upon the scene.

 The community known as the "Bombay East Indians" were called Norteiros (Northern men) after the Court of the North, based in the fort.

 Maratha Era

 In the 18th century, the Bassein Fort was taken over by the Maratha Empire under Peshwa Baji Rao's brother Chimaji Appa and fell in 1739 after the Battle of Vasai.
-The fort was taken by British in 1774 and returned to Maratha in 1783 under the Treaty of Salbai.
-The British in 1818 attacked and again took over the territory from the Marathas.
-The fort also played a strategic role in the First Anglo-Maratha War.